nadee013/flow-components/README.md

 ## Why?

 When we were building the [kadira.io](https://kaidra.io) at first, we've no idea how to architect a Meteor app.
-After working with almost 1.5 years, we released we are doing it wrong.
+After working with almost 1.5 years, we realised we are doing it wrong.

-So, we think a lot and played with a lot of UI frameworks and concepts.
+So, we thought a lot and played with a lot of UI frameworks and concepts.
 That includes [React](http://facebook.github.io/react/) and [Flux](https://facebook.github.io/flux/).
 After a lot of iterations and experiments, Flow Components is our component framework which is a part of the Flow Architecture for Meteor.

 ## Getting Started